-The European Commission has declared cannabigerol (CBG) has been added to the EU cosmetic ingredients database (named “Cosing”), making the compound safe for use in health and beauty products.
+The European Commission has added cannabigerol (CBG) to the EU's database for cosmetic ingredients (called “Cosing”), making the compound safe for use in health and beauty products.

 European manufacturers of health and beauty products can now safely use cannabigerol or CBG from hemp in their cosmetics and skincare lines with the approval of a major market regulator for trade in the European Union.